 Before the Van and Betty married, they were childhood friends.
-Van grew up in St. Helena and Betty grew up in Calistoga.
-Both born into Napa Valley winery and farming families, they knew the hard work and dedication it took to run a winery.
-They both did their parts as young kids and eventually it made sense to have a winery of their own.
+Van grew up in St. Helena, and Betty grew up in Calistoga.
+Both were born into Napa Valley winery and farming families.
+They knew the hard work and dedication it took to run a winery.
+They both did their parts as young kids, and eventually, it made sense to have a winery of their own.